shaunzo/user-profiles/README.md

 As a result of utilizing dummy data which is also random, I have utilized the <b>filter()</b> array method from the initially retrieved values to demonstrate functionality

+## Profile ID
+There was no unique system ID supplied in teh API apart from a citizen which for some was missing, so I opted to use the following schema for the key property when iterating over the profiles:
+`<FIRST NAME>-<LAST NAME>`
+Ideally in a real API each profile record should have a unique system id generated when entering each record which would be used.

 ## Optimizination on server calls vs client capacity
 In this we example, we are taking advantage of server-side render content.
 While this is great for assisting is speeding up performance overall on our application, I opted to take a decision to only have a port of the records pre-rendered.